ZQuestClassic/ZQuestClassic/docs-www/source/zscript-lang/keywords.rst

 		1. ``% 0``, after producing the error, will return the value of ``% 1``.
 		2. ``/ 0``, after producing the error, will return either ``214748.3647`` or ``-214748.3647``, matching the sign of the dividend.
 	4. As the ``int`` type is not a real integer, 'Integer Division' does not exist- i.e. ``5 / 2 == 2.5``, instead of ``5 / 2 == 2``.
+	5. Short-circuit for boolean operations is the default, though can be disabled with a :ref:`compiler option<zslang_options>`.

 Syntax
 ------